twyr/announce/markdown/PREPARE_COMMAND.md

 same series or the next (as defined in the "Version Ladder" - see below).

 ##### The Version Ladder
-The "version ladder" from release-to-release is usually defined as: dev => alpha => beta => rc => patch / minor / major => dev(next-version)
+The "version ladder" from release-to-release is usually defined as consisting of the following "stages": dev => alpha => beta => rc => patch / minor / major => dev(next-version)

-Each "stage" in the version ladder is considered a "series" - either "single-step" or "multi-step".
-If the series is "multi-step" (consists of multiple steps), each "step" contains additional version information for unique identification of the "step" within the series.
+Each "stage" in the version ladder is a "series" - either "single-step" or "multi-step".
+If the series is "multi-step", each "step" contains additional version information for unique identification of the "step" within the stage series.

 The dev / alpha / beta / rc series are "multi-step", and therefore, each step in the series is identified with the {{series}}.{{step number}} label [dev.0, dev.1, alpha.0, etc.]

-The patch / minor / major series are considered "single step", and therefore identified with a canonical "semantic version" {{major.minor.patch}} [1.3.5, 2.0.3, etc.]
+The patch / minor / major series are "single step", and therefore identified with a canonical "semantic version" {{major.minor.patch}} [1.3.5, 2.0.3, etc.]

 dev => alpha => beta are usually "private" releases, and are (typically) not available